totalgee/binaural-livecoding/README.md

 few links for sites to find head-related (directional) impulse responses, to use with the direct convolution approach.

+Once you've got the ATK and some impulse response files installed, you're ready to dive into the examples.

 ## TidalCycles (SuperDirt)

 If you use [TidalCycles](https://tidalcycles.org/), try one or both of the following setups.
 In both cases, the `pan` argument in Tidal/SuperDirt uses 0.5 for forward centre, 0.25 for left, 0.75 for